Sauceke/hotdog/Documentation/Wired.md

     <br>

-2. Wire up the photocells as shown diagram, except <br>
+2. Wire up the photocells as shown diagram, except
     with the wires on the **front side** of the board.

     <img